Bizenghast: Books

-Three books based on Bizenghast have been released.
+Three extra books based on Bizenghast have been released (eight in main series).
 On 13 February 2007, Tokyopop also released a 72-page limited-edition art book, Bizenghast: Falling into Fear (ISBN 978-1-59816-748-1), which included stickers and pinup pages.

 Running Press published a coloring book based on the series, Color Me Manga: Bizenghast (ISBN 978-0762431311) on 12 November 2007.
-On 13 August 2008, Tokyopop published a novel adaption, Bizenghast: The Novel (ISBN 978-1-4278-1030-4), written by Shawn Thorgersen and with illustrations by LeGrow.
+On 13 August 2008, Tokyopop published a novel adaptation, Bizenghast: The Novel (ISBN 978-1-4278-1030-4), written by Shawn Thorgersen and with illustrations by LeGrow.

 Other

 Menfond Electronic Art adapted Bizenghast into animated short episodes or "iManga".
 The iManga episodes featured music by Divine Madness and Kissing Violet, and premiered on My Space in summer 2007.
-Overall, LeGrow praised the adaption.
+Overall, LeGrow praised the adaptation.
 She liked the "kooky" background effects and Edaniel's voice actor, but disliked Dinah's "high-pitched" voice which she had imagined as "deeper...with a slight edge to it.
-Sort of like Mandy from The Grim Adventures of Billy and Mandy, but without the sarcasm."
+Sort of like Mandy from The Grim Adventures of Billy & Mandy, but without the sarcasm."
 The episodes were also available on Verizon's V CAST.
 The television network iaTV acquired the seventeen two- to three-minute-long episodes as part of a "program acquisition deal and strategic ad sales partnership with Tokyopop."

 A tabletop roleplaying game based on the series was created by Clint Krause.
 Other merchandise included posters, scarves, playing cards, a plushie, postcards, a signed puzzle kit, and T-shirts.
 Additionally, a two-and-a-half-hour DVD commentary about the first Bizenghast volume, with Tokyopop editor interviews and bonus material, was planned to be released in mid-August 2010.